 About the Exhibition

-Likewise, Uklański has appropriated a number of artists’ self-portraits portraying themselves in Oriental garb.
-Untitled (Johannes van Swinderen) shows the 17th-century painter in the clichéd trappings of the artist self-portrait, wielding a palette and standing next to a memento mori skull, while also showing-off his painterly virtuosity through deft rendering of the swirling fabrics of his Turkish inspired costume and turban.
+The exhibition culminates with a room of paintings based on artists’ portraits and self-portraits.
+Uklański has chosen to focus on artists who are represented in Oriental garb, ranging from Michelangelo Buonarroti, Nikolai Afanasievich Rusakov, Duncan Grant, Leonor Fini, as well as the Polish artists Tamara de Lempicka and Balthasar Klossowski de Rola (better known as Balthus).
+The theme of performative representation is also present in the work Untitled (Johannes van Swinderen), which shows the 17th-century painter in the clichéd trappings of the artist self-portrait, wielding a palette and standing next to a memento mori skull, while also showing-off his painterly virtuosity through deft rendering of the swirling fabrics of his Turkish inspired costume and turban.
 Such mannered self-depictions seem to acknowledge the continuity of sociological pressures upon artists—including Uklański himself—to perform their otherness for public amusement while mastering other personae in order to enforce their position among their peers.

 About the Artist

 Born in Warsaw, Poland in 1968, Piotr Uklański emerged on the New York art scene in the mid-1990s with the emblematic artwork, Untitled (Dance Floor), 1996—a sculpture that integrates the legacy of Minimalism with the blurring of art and entertain-ment that characterizes the current era.
 Dividing his time between New York and Warsaw, Uklański has constructed a diverse body of work that exploits many types of media (painting, sculpture, photography, collage, performance, and film) as it promiscuously absorbs cultural references.